Bridging Individual and Collective Realism in LLM-Based Human Mobility Simulation via Mobility Scaling-Law Guidance: Evaluation

 \subsubsection{\textbf{Performance across shared data types on Beijing dataset}}

 For the Beijing dataset, we consider three types of shared data and select metrics from three perspectives: spatial, temporal, and spatio-temporal.
 We compare our method \name{} with variants, as shown in the Table~\ref{tab:overall_bj}.
-Due to data type limitations, different shared data settings use different mobility measures as guidance.
+Due to data type limitations, different shared data settings use different scaling laws of human mobility as guidance.
 Therefore, we use the metrics not included as guidance for evaluation, as shown in gray.
-We can observe that using the first type of shared data (i.e., \name{}) achieves the best performance, because each mobility measure is computed at the user level, allowing more precise identification of issues across different individuals.
+We can observe that using the first type of shared data (i.e., \name{}) achieves the best performance, because each scaling law metric is computed at the user level, allowing more precise identification of issues across different individuals.
 The performance of using the third type of shared data (i.e., \name{} w SD3) slightly decreases, since having only mobility statistical summaries can provide only a coarse direction for improvement.
 Nevertheless, the overall performance of \name{} w SD3 remains good and outperforms all baselines.